7.1 The Great Energy Transition

 This is a great discussion opportunity.
 The video from Al Jazeera discusses a Greenpeace report on how it is possible for the world to rely upon renewable energy alone by 2050.
 Three energy analysts discuss this proposal.
 You can watch the video as a class.
 If you do, keep a word wall of the advanced vocabulary used in the video and then discuss the meaning of the vocabulary together.
 This helps native English speakers and EAL students.
 A set of guiding questions is given and these can be completed individually or collaboratively as a class in a Google environment.
 This can also be set as a home learning activitiy.

 The video is about 25 minutes in length.
+Here's a direct link to the Al Jazeera story and video.

 Questions from Al Jazeera Inside Story: Can We Rely on Renewable Energy?